Bachelor of Regional and Urban Planning (Honours)

 To be eligible for the award of Bachelor of Regional and Urban Planning (Honours), a candidate shall successfully complete thirty-two (32) units (384 credit points) comprising:

-- four (4) units from Part B of the Schedule of Units attached to these Rules.
+- Four (4) units from Part B of the Schedule of Units attached to these Rules.

 Class of Honours